jiaeyan/Jiayan/README.md

 ## Versions
-* v0.0.3
+* v0.0.21
-  * Fixed the issue of failing on `pip install jiayan` due to the compiling error of kenlm.
+  * Divide the installation into two steps to ensure to get the latest version of kenlm.
 * v0.0.2
   * POS tagging feature is open.
 * v0.0.1